goujilinouhaila-coder/Multiplication_table/README.md

 The structure of our project is as follows:

-The beamer presentation and the video of the project which is presented by all members of the group are kept in the `./beamer` folder.
+The beamer presentation is kept in the `./beamer` folder.
 A documentation will be made using the sphinx package is kept in the `./doc` directory..

 `/.multiplication_table/Test` contains all the tests implemented on the package functions.